 SPOTme® with Latino Outreach

-Help the AAD raise skin cancer awareness, provide public education and offer free skin cancer screenings to the football fans of several NFL teams.
-The screenings take place during summer training camps, family events and health fairs.
-Learn more.
+Help the AAD raise skin cancer awareness, provide public education, and offer free skin cancer screenings to targeted audiences who may be at a higher risk of developing skin cancer.
+The screenings take place year round in a variety of locations and venues.